OctopusDeploy/blog/blog/2022-03/zero-to-octopus-hero-part-3/index.md

 ---
 title: From zero to Octopus hero - Octopus features and integrations
 description: Join Sarah as she continues to learn more about Octopus Deploy.
-In this post, Sarah looks at more Octopus features and integrations with other tools.
+In this post, Sarah looks at more Octopus features, plus integrations with other tools.
 author: sarah.lean@octopus.com
 visibility: public
 published: 2022-03-08-1400